gerda-meleschkin/slowlab/README.md

 ## Planning
 - Day 1 : Kick-off of the challenge on Wednesday 16th.
 Brainstorming, inspiration by analyzing the various existing techniques for solar ovens, simulation of the sun beams and their reflection.
 - Day 2 : Sketching the solution.<br> Separation of the tasks for the 2D design : Gerda designed the inside part with the reflecting panels and Audrey the outside box. <br>Laser cutting the inside part and vinyl cutting the reflecting panels.
 - Day 3 : Laser cutting the outside box.

 <p float="left">
   <img src="images/scetch1.jpg" width="500" />
   <img src="images/scetch2.jpg" width="500" />
 </p>
+*sketching*

 <img src="images/lightresearch.jpg">
+*light reflection simulation with https://ricktu288.github.io/ray-optics/simulator/?en*
 <br>

 <img src="images/system_solaroven.jpg">

 ## Fabrication process
 ### Lasercutting

 <p float="left">
   <img src="images/laser.jpg" width="330" />